-We serve this dish over plump, whole grain brown rice.
+We serve this dish over plump, whole grain brown rice or basmati rice.
 Hawaiian Chicken is an elegant dish to serve company, but we like it for family dinners, too.

 Here’s what I did.

-Cut four boneless, skinless chicken breasts down into bite-sized pieces.
-Dredge chicken pieces in cornstarch.
-The recipe originally called for 1/4 cup.
-I know I used at least 1 full cup plus some, in order to get all the meat dredged appropriately!
 Heat oil in extra large skillet or sauteuse pan.
+(I love using enameled cast iron).
 Place chicken pieces in hot oil and saute 7-10 minutes over medium heat until chicken pieces are cooked through.
 Using a lid may help to cook the chicken pieces through more quickly.
 You will have to stir frequently to prevent chicken from sticking.

 Here’s a serving of Hawaiian Chicken.

 Hawaiian Chicken is filled with bell peppers, onions, pineapples and water chestnuts to provide great crunch, texture, and flavors.

 This is an easy meal to whip up during summer days because you don’t have to use your oven!
 It also takes only about 30-40 minutes making it really convenient for weekday dinners.

 (Recipe given to me by Bonnie Rodriguez, when we attended First Baptist Church Indian Rocks, Largo, FL)

 - about 1 cup cornstarch (more or less to adequately dredge the chicken pieces)